AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/errors/error-processing.md

 1. 12 hours
 1. 24 hours

-The main reason for employing the increasing time intervals in [!DNL Workfront Fusion] is to prevent frequently executed scenarios from consuming operations on repeatedly failing attempts.
+The increasing time intervals help prevent frequently executed scenarios from using operations on repeatedly failing attempts.

 >[!INFO]
 >